Iranian pop music

 Iranian pop music or Persian pop music (موسیقی پاپ ایرانی) refers to pop music originated in Iran, with songs mainly in Persian and other regional Persian dialects of the country and region.

 History

 Early Iranian popular music

 Following the invention of radio in 1930, and after World War II, a form of popular music emerged and began to develop in Iran.

 Viguen, Iran's "Sultan" of pop and jazz music.

 1950s–70s

-Iran's western-influenced pop music emerged by the 1950s.
-Prior to the 1950s, Iran's music industry was dominated by traditional singers.
-Viguen, known as the "Sultan" of Iranian pop and jazz music, was a pioneer of this revolution.
+Prior to the 1950s, Iran's music industry was dominated by traditional singers.Iran's Western-influenced pop music emerged by the 1950s.
+Viguen, known as the "Sultan" of Iranian pop and jazz music, was a pioneer of this change.
 He was one of Iran's first musicians to perform with a guitar.